CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/difficulty_of_meaning.md

 - deterministic meaning
 - measurable meaning
 - stable meaning
-- replay‑safe meaning
+- replay-safe meaning
-- machine‑usable meaning
+- machine-usable meaning

 This boundary is not optional.
 It is **architecturally inevitable**.